Muhammad-Ali-12/Mathematical-Table-Program/README.md

 Welcome to the Table Program i made in Python.

-It's 100% secure secure, that means its exception proof.
+It's 100% secure, that means its exception proof.

 Feel free to copy the code!

+Cheers,
+  Muhammad Ali